algeboy/Glassbox/Countable/Sets.md

     N : ConSet
     F : (n : ℕ) → ConSet
 ```
 Note, `ℕ` is a unicode character allowed in Agda, but we have it already in use since we imported it from the [standard library](https://github.com/agda/agda-stdlib) as a natural number type.
-Here, we are wrapping it, so we need a new characater `N`.
-When building algebraic structures, we need to convert `ConSet` into the Agda's types, so we use
+Here, we are wrapping it, so we need a new character `N`.
+When building algebraic structures, we need to convert `ConSet` into Agda's types, so we use
 ```agda
 asSet : ConSet → Set
 asSet N = ℕ
 asSet (F n) = Fin n
 ```

-Here is a demonstration of how one might try to make a decideable equality on `Set`:
+Here is a demonstration of how one might try to make a decidable equality on `Set`:
 ```agda
 test : (A B : Set) -> Maybe A ≡ B
 test A B with Dec (A ≡ B)